Amnesiac (album): Music and lyrics

-Amnesiac incorporates elements of experimental rock, electronica, alternative rock and jazz.
-Colin Greenwood said it contained "traditional Radiohead-type songs" alongside more experimental work.
-The Atlantic contrasted it with "the surgical glint" of Kid A, with "swampy and foggy" arrangements and "uneasy" chords and rhythms.
+Amnesiac was described as experimental rock, electronica and alternative rock, with elements of jazz.
+Simon Reynolds described it as post-rock.
+Colin Greenwood said it contained "traditional Radiohead-type songs" alongside more experimental work, and said that in both albums "the guitar becomes one more texture, difficult to separate from other textures".
+The Atlantic contrasted Amnesiac with "the surgical glint" of Kid A, with "swampy and foggy" arrangements and "uneasy" chords and rhythms.
+Uncut wrote that, whereas Kid A sounded futuristic, Amnesiac references music that predates rock, particularly the work of jazz musicians such as Miles Davis, Charlie Mingus and Chet Baker.

 The first track, "Packt Like Sardines in a Crushd Tin Box", is an electronic song with synthesisers and metallic percussion.
-"Pyramid Song", a swung ballad with piano and strings, was inspired by the Charles Mingus song "Freedom".
+"Pyramid Song", a swung ballad with piano and strings, was inspired by the Mingus song "Freedom".
 Its lyrics were inspired by an exhibition of ancient Egyptian underworld art Yorke attended while the band was recording in Copenhagen and ideas of cyclical time discussed by Stephen Hawking and Buddhism.
+"Pulk/Pull Revolving Doors" is an abrasive electronic track.

 Yorke said "You and Whose Army?" was "about someone who is elected into power by people and who then blatantly betrays them – just like Blair did".
 The song builds slowly on piano, before reaching a climax in the final minute.
 According to O'Brien, "In the Radiohead of old, on OK Computer, that break would have lasted four minutes.
 We would have carried on 'Hey Jude'-style."